rmautia/news/README.md

 ## NewsAPI
 ## About the application
  This is a simple web application that displays a list of several news sources and articles from across various media outlets.
-This application achieves its functionality by using the [News API](https://newsapi.org/).
+This application achieves its functionality by using the [News API](https://newsapi.org/). found online at https://newsapi-ranaya.herokuapp.com/

 ## Author(s)